egges/csharpgames/README.md

 - The most important programming concepts are now summarized in convenient “Quick Reference” boxes, which replace the syntax diagrams of the first edition.
 - The updated exercises are now grouped per chapter and can be found at the end of each chapter, allowing readers to test their knowledge more directly.

+## Legacy
+In case you need the solutions to the exercises or the set of code samples of the first edition of the book, you can find them in the *legacy* folder of the GitHub repository [(github.com/egges/csharpgames)](https://github.com/egges/csharpgames).

 ## About the Authors
 **Wouter van Toll** is a post-doctoral researcher at Inria in Rennes, France, as well as a fanatic developer of games and apps.
 His research focuses on simulating the behavior of human crowds.
 Previously, he was a lecturer at the Department of Information and Computing Sciences at Utrecht University in the Netherlands.
 He has taught several bachelor and master courses there, including the introductory Game programming course designed by co-author Arjan Egges.

-**Arjan Egges** was an associate professor in the Games and Virtual Worlds group in the Department of Information and Computing Sciences at Utrecht University in the Netherlands.
-He has ample teaching experience related to games and computer animation, and he designed the introductory programming course for the university's Game Technology bachelor program, using C# as the language of choice.
-Arjan is currently working at a startup he has launched, Fans4Music, to help musicians earn a living through a web platform.
+**Arjan Egges** is a part-time lecturer in the Department of Information and Computing Sciences at Utrecht University in the Netherlands.
+He has ample teaching experience related to games and computer animation, and he designed the introductory programming course for the university's Game Technology bachelor program.
+Furthermore, Arjan is has launched a platform called [Quarterfall](https://quarterfall.com), an ICT education tool for creating assignments for students with an automatic feedback mechanism.

 **Jeroen D. Fokker** is an assistant professor in the Software Technology group at Utrecht University.
 As the director of education, he is responsible for the undergraduate programs in Computer Science and Information Science.
 He has been teaching introductory programming courses for over 20 years, using C++, Haskell, Java, and C#, as well as courses on compiler construction.